-Last updated: February 2014
+Last updated: October 2014

 Myanmar first became a member of the International Bank for Development and Reconstruction (IBRD) in 1952, the International Financial Corporation (IFC) in 1956, and the International Development Association (IDA) in 1962.
-Also, in December 2013, Myanmar became a full member of the World Bank Group’s Multilateral Investment Guarantee Agency (MIGA).
+In December 2013, Myanmar became a full member of the World Bank Group’s Multilateral Investment Guarantee Agency (MIGA).
 These four institutions, along with the International Centre for Settlement of Investment Disputes, make up the World Bank Group (WBG).

 The WBG is contributing to informed debate and decision-making on development policy within a rapidly changing Myanmar by periodically bringing most recent economic data and analysis on development issues to government policy makers, think tanks, civil society and citizens.
 In 2013, the WBG released its first Myanmar Economic Monitor.
-The report looks at recent macroeconomic developments, recently implemented and planned policy reforms.
-In the public sector, diagnostic work like the Public Expenditure and Financial Accountability Assessment (PEFA) to provide a snapshot of the condition of Myanmar's public expenditure, procurement and financial accountability systems.
+The report looks at recent macroeconomic developments, as well as recently implemented and planned policy reforms.
+In the public sector, diagnostic work like the Public Expenditure and Financial Accountability Assessment provide a snapshot of the condition of Myanmar's public expenditure, procurement and financial accountability systems.

 Since re-engaging with Myanmar, in addition to the $80 million pre-arrears clearance IDA grant, the WBG has provided financial assistance to the country in the form of: